caldeirav/MarketMaestro/README.md

    cd stock-recommendation-project
    ```
 3. Replace the placeholder MODEL_SERVICE and API_KEY in src/config.py with your actual values if they differ.
+4. Add company reports in PDF format under `data/annual_reports/`.
+A good source for such reports is the [US Securities and Exchange Commission Filing Search](https://www.sec.gov/search-filings) 10-K and 10-Q reports viewed as HTML and saved in PDF.
-4. Run the setup script to create a virtual environment and install dependencies:
+5. Run the setup script to create a virtual environment and install dependencies:

    ```
    ./setup.sh